lisushka/talks/transcripts/aws-whatsnew-2022-07.md

 36:16
-i was looking for basically previously all you could do is attach 36:22 specific aws provided policies or have one big inline policy 36:27 and by specific they were very very limited being able to attach customer managed policies it's now much less 36:33
+i was looking for basically previously all you could do is attach 36:22 specific AWS provided policies or have one big inline policy 36:27 and by specific they were very very limited being able to attach customer managed policies it's now much less 36:33